-- Language(s) documented in the collection (including ISO 639-3 codes)
+- Language(s) documented in the collection (including ISO 639-3 codes);

-- If the collection is part of a larger group project clearly indicate which part of the collection was created by the nominee (< 250 words)
+- If the collection is part of a larger group project, clearly indicate which part of the collection was created by the nominee (< 250 words);

-- CV of the collector
+- CV of the nominee.

-If awarded, the applicant commits to writing a guide to the collection following Caballero (2017) and Salffner (2015).
+If awarded, the Awardee commits to writing a guide to the collection following Franjieh (2019), Caballero (2017), and Salffner (2015).

 Previous award winners:

 2019: Michael Franjieh – Franjieh’s (2019) guide to his collection is available from http://hdl.handle.net/10125/24849.

 2021: Karolina Grzech – Grzech’s collection is available at ELAR: http://hdl.handle.net/2196/00-0000-0000-000C-F5FB-A